Acts 11:27-30

 Gospel-shaped fellowship expresses itself not only in shared doctrine but in sacrificial care for brothers and sisters in need.

-27 Now in these days, prophets came down from Jerusalem to Antioch.
+27 In those days some prophets came down from Jerusalem to Antioch.

-28 One of them named Agabus stood up, and indicated by the Spirit that there should be a great famine all over the world, which also happened in the days of Claudius.
+28 One of them named Agabus stood up and predicted through the Spirit that a great famine would sweep across the whole world.
+(This happened under Claudius.)

-29 As any of the disciples had plenty, each determined to send relief to the brothers who lived in Judea;
+29 So the disciples, each according to his ability, decided to send relief to the brothers living in Judea.

-30 which they also did, sending it to the elders by the hands of Barnabas and Saul.
+30 This they did, sending their gifts to the elders with Barnabas and Saul.

 Gospel-shaped fellowship expresses itself not only in shared doctrine but in sacrificial care for brothers and sisters in need.